AckeeDevOps/jenkins-pipeline-nodejs/README.md

 following keys in this context since they're automatically generated in the pipeline process: `secrets`, `general`.

+🔻 **/branchEnvs/[branch_name]/secretsInjection**

+Optional.
+Configure this key if you want to obtain secrets from the Hashicorp Vault.
+Content of this key must be a Map with following keys.

+🔻 **/branchEnvs/[branch_name]/secretsInjection/jenkinsCredentialsId**

+This option must be set if you want to obtain secrets from the Vault.
+It's the id of Jenkins credentials with the Vault token.

+🔻 **/branchEnvs/[branch_name]/secretsInjection/vaultUrl**

+This option must be set if you want to obtain secrets from the Vault.
+It should be the base url of your Vault instance.

+🔻 **/branchEnvs/[branch_name]/secretsInjection/secrets**

+This option must be set if you want to obtain secrets from the Vault.
+Content of this key must be a Map with following keys.

+🔻 **/branchEnvs/[branch_name]/secretsInjection/secrets/vaultSecretPath**

+This option must be set if you want to obtain secrets from the Vault.
+It's REST compatible path so it's compatible with KV1 or KV2.

+🔻 **/branchEnvs/[branch_name]/secretsInjection/secrets/keyMap[]**
+This option must be set if you want to obtain secrets from the Vault.
+Content of this key must be a List with following Maps.

+🔻 **/branchEnvs/[branch_name]/secretsInjection/secrets/keyMap[]/vault**
+This option must be set if you want to obtain secrets from the Vault.
+This key represents the remote key in the Vault document.

+🔻 **/branchEnvs/[branch_name]/secretsInjection/secrets/keyMap[]/local**
+This option must be set if you want to obtain secrets from the Vault.
+This key represents the local key that you can use while accessing secrets in the Helm chart.
+It can be the same as the remote key but keep in mind that all secrets are put to the flat Map so local key should have unique name.

 ## Jenkinsfile format

 **Simple example without secrets injection**